 Growing Radish Guide:

 Introduction to Growing Radish:- Radish is one of the popular vegetable crops grown for its tender tuberous roots in tropical and sub-tropical regions of the world.
 Radish can be consumed as raw and cooked.
-Radish is used in most of the Indian dishes like curries and sambar.
+Radish is used in most Indian dishes like curries and sambar.
 This vegetable has an excellent demand throughout the world.
-This vegetable can be grown in your backyard, containers, pots even in polyhouse.
-This vegetable has many varieties depending on sizes, colour, flavour and maturity time.
-Apart from root, the leaves of radish are also edible.
+This vegetable can be grown in your backyard, containers, pots even in Polyhouse.
+This vegetable has many varieties depending on sizes, colour, flavour, and maturity time.
+Apart from the root, the leaves of radish are also edible.
 Radish has excellent health benefits.
-Cultivation practices of radish depend on whether it is grown for vegetable purpose or seed purpose.
-When it comes to root, their skin colour can range from white through red, purple, pink, yellow, and green to black.
+Cultivation practices of radish depend on whether it is grown for vegetable purposes or seed purposes.
+When it comes to roots, their skin colour can range from white through red, purple, pink, yellow, and green to black.
 However, its flesh is usually white.

-Radish crop be worked out as companion plants for many other main crops.
+Radish crops are worked out as companion plants for many other main crops.
 This is due to the fact that their pungent odour deters many insect pests.
 Some of the insect pests that can be controlled with this trap crop are aphids, c squash bugs, ants, cucumber beetles, and tomato hornworms.
 One can expect good profits with this crop throughout the year due to good demand in local vegetable markets.
-To be successful in growing radish vegetable, It requires hard work, passion and dedication.
+To be successful in growing radish vegetable, It requires hard work, passion, and dedication.
 Now let us get into details of growing radish from seed to harvest.

 Scientific Name / Botanical Name of Radish:- Raphanus raphanistrum subsp.